10-Day Southern Spain Itinerary – Best of Andalusia

 Day 3 & 4 : Granada

-After a relaxed day in Nerja, head to Granada.
-Spend your full day there visiting the Alhambra, one of Spain’s most iconic landmarks (and my favorite, sorry Sagrada Familia).
-Be sure to book tickets in advance, especially for the Nasrid Palace, as they sell out fast.
-The palace, with its detailed design, is a must-see, and you’ll have a specific time for your visit.
+After a lazy day in Nerja, head to Granada.
+Spend your full day there visiting the Alhambra, one of Spain’s most iconic landmarks (even more magical than the Sagrada Familia, sorry Barcelona).
+Tickets are a hot commodity, especially for the Nasrid Palaces, so grab yours well in advance.
+The palace, with its detailed design, is a must-see, and you’ll have a specific time for your visit, so don’t be late.

-After exploring the Nasrid Palace, take time to wander through the Alcazaba and the Generalife, the Alhambra’s vast grounds, which has beautiful gardens and great views of the city.
+Once you’ve soaked up the Nasrid Palace, give yourself time to explore the Alcazaba fortress and the Generalife, the Alhambra’s sprawling gardens.
+The views over Granada are worth the climb, and the gardens are the perfect spot to slow down after all that history.
 I suggest taking the Generalife Path for a guided tour through the highlights.
 You’ll need about 2-4 hours for the whole experience.

 10-Day Southern Spain Itinerary - Best of Andalusia southern spain itinerary